This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 You should suggest getting on a call in your opening message to the homeowner so you can get to know each other better and make sure it’s a good fit for both of you.

-If the homeowner is interested in you, then you can coordinate a call with them (through Zoom, Skype, WhatsApp, etc.) and chat for 30 minutes to an hour.
+If the homeowner is interested in you, then you can coordinate a call with them (through Zoom, WhatsApp, etc.) and chat for 30 minutes to an hour.
 The homeowner will usually give you a brief tour of their home and introduce the pets.

 It is important to come to an understanding with the homeowners on what they expect from you during your time there.
 These are conversations you should have on your call BEFORE you agree to the sit.